SRombauts/SQLiteCpp/README.md

 ### Continuous Integration

-This project is continuously tested under Ubuntu Linux with the gcc and clang compilers using the Travis-CI community service (https://travis-ci.org)
+This project is continuously tested under Ubuntu Linux with the gcc and clang compilers using the Travis-CI community service.
+Results can be seen online: https://travis-ci.org/SRombauts/SQLiteCpp

 ### License